 You will receive written minutes of the meeting and a reference number for the preplanning meeting.
-A record will be retained by the Planning Section but will only become available for public inspection once you apply for permission.
-Your agent should include details of the meeting in your planning application and a reference to the meeting will be made in the planners report which assesses the application.
+A record will be retained by the Planning Section but will only become available for public inspection once an application for permission has been received.
+Your agent should include details of the meeting in your planning application and a reference to the meeting will be made in the planners report that assesses the application.

-Depending on the type of proposal you may be allocated to the major preplanning process.
-This involves an online meeting with senior staff of the planning department and staff from the relevant Council departments.
-The types of development include residential developments over 20 dwellings, commercial over 2,000 sqm, major job creation or essential infrastructure such as new schools and health care.
-Such development may be prioritised for meetings.
+Depending on the type of proposal, you may be allocated to the Major Preplanning Process.
+This involves an online meeting with senior staff of the Planning Department and staff from the relevant Council Departments.
+The types of development include residential developments over 20 dwellings, commercial developments over 2,000 sqm, major job creation or essential infrastructure such as new schools and health care.
+Such developments may be prioritised for meetings.

-- A clear and detailed description of proposed development
+A clear and detailed description of the proposed development

-Please Note: Where an applicant has received a decision to refuse planning permission on a site, proposals to overcome the reasons for refusal must be submitted or will not be deemed as a preplanning meeting request
+Please Note: Where an applicant has received a decision to refuse planning permission on a site, proposals to overcome the reasons for refusal must be submitted with the preplanning application, or will not be deemed as a preplanning meeting request.